A platform for water and development

 Mexico City, Mexico

-The aim of the congress is to build bridges between people working in different regions, in different organizations and with different approaches to water and sanitation service delivery in low- and middle-income countries.
+The aim of the 1st IWA Water and Development Congress & Exhibition, which took place in Mexico City, in 2009, was and is to build bridges between water professionals working in different regions, in different organisations and with different approaches to water and sanitation service delivery in low- and middle-income countries.